bufemc/piclone_cmd/README.md

 # piclone_cmd
 Command line version of piclone from Raspbian (copied from https://github.com/raspberrypi-ui/piclone/ and modified.)
 This creates a file-by-file backup of your Raspbian SD card or any other device so will work with a larger or smaller target SD card.

+( Branched from https://github.com/nwright-mcc/piclone_cmd with support for aarch64 added )

 To use:
 1. Clone this repo to your Raspberry Pi with:
    ```sh